 Repair is difficult

 Efflorescence is very difficult to correct.
 It is often too late once it is noticed.
 In some ultra-rare cases, the moisture causing the problem will evaporate completely.
 If it does, some scrubbing with a stiff brush and muriatic acid will remove the spots.
 Unfortunately, the condition almost always returns.
-Dealing with the moisture is key to ensuring efflorescence will not recur.
+In dealing with efflorescence eliminating moisture is key to ensuring the problem will not recur.